Ivonnor1975/MyTech-Blog/README.md

   * [test](#test)

 ## Installation
-This application uses node.js, express, mysql2,sequelize, and dotenv modules
+This application uses node.js, express, mysql2,sequelize, and dotenv modules.
 To install necessary dependecies, run the following commands:

+Clone the Repository
+npm install mysql2
-npm init
+npm install dotenv
-npm install express sequelize mysql2 npm install dotenv npm install bcrypt npm install express-handlebars npm i express-session connect-session-sequelize
+Create .env file with proper credentials npm install bcrypt npm install express-handlebars npm install connect-session-sequelize
+Access mySQL Terminal and run source db/schema.sql to create the database.
+Exit mySQL terminal after successful creation.
+Run node seeds/index.js to create the tables and seed with placeholder data.
+Run node server.js to create the server and be able to access in local host port.

 ## Usage
+This project is used to search and post.
+Developers can publish their blog posts and comment on other developers’ posts as well.

 ## License
 This project is licensed under the MIT